-Dating from the late 1870s, Venice (population 23,000) is an unassuming town nestled along the southwestern Florida coast.
+Dating from the late 1870s, Venice (population 26,000) is a balmy, unassuming town nestled along the southwestern Florida coast.
 For many years it was a sleepy fishing village and citrus farming community.
-Then during the 1920s Florida land boom, developers began building roads and subdivisions, hoping to lure people to the area's calm, warm waters and dark beaches that are composed of fossilized materials.
+Then during the 1920s Florida land boom, developers began building roads and subdivisions, hoping to lure people to the area's calm, warm waters and dark sand beaches similar to those found in Greece.

-These days Venice retains its early charm, with palm-lined streets and much of its splendid, early Italian Renaissance architecture intact.
+Often overlooked by family vacationers who head to nearby Sarasota, Venice has retained its early charm, with palm-lined streets and much of its splendid, early Italian Renaissance architecture intact.
 To maintain the attractive cityscape, new construction must adhere to strict building codes.

-As would be expected, much of life here revolves around the water, and Venice Municipal Beach is long and clean.
+As would be expected, much of life here revolves around the water, and Venice Beach is long and clean.
 Parts of it are dog-friendly.
-Venice also has the distinction of being known as the "shark tooth capital of the world," with fossilized shark teeth in great abundance along the shoreline.
+Venice is also the "shark tooth capital of the world," with an abundance of fossilized shark teeth along the shore.
+It is this fossilized matter that gives the sand its dark, almost black color.
 The annual Sharks' Tooth Festival is the town's biggest celebration.
-The 700-foot long Venice Fishing Pier is a great spot to spend the afternoon (no fishing license required), and birders love the Audubon Rookery, home to great blue herons and egrets.
-At least 13 golf courses are in town or very close by.

-Venice also has some very good restaurants and a beautiful downtown with more than 100 retailers, most locally owned.
+Venice also has some excellent restaurants and a beautiful downtown with more than 100 retailers, most locally owned.
 The entire town center is listed on the National Register of Historic Places.
-Two public libraries, one of which is a National Literary Landmark, provide books, an interlibrary loan program, a genealogy department and computers with Internet access.
+Two public libraries, one of which is a National Literary Landmark, provide books, an interlibrary loan program, a genealogy department and public computers with Internet access.

 Venice Theatre is one of the country's largest community theaters.
-The Venice Symphony performs during the high season, and musicians perform nearly every night at the Venice Beach Pavilion.
-Beyond that, though, nightlife is very quiet.
+The Venice Symphony performs during the high season, and musicians take the stage nearly every night at the Venice Beach Pavilion.
+Beyond that, though, nightlife is quiet.

-SCAT (Sarasota County Area Transit) operates 24 fixed bus routes throughout the county, with limited service in Venice (seniors ride for $.60).
+SCAT (Sarasota County Area Transit) operates 24 fixed bus routes throughout the county, with limited service in Venice.
 Para-transit service is also available.